 will be from 11 or 12 weeks a long time I have not a word to recommend

 It is unknown whether Duncan saw the breadth of the matter or not.
 No letter survives in this collection to tell of his possible success, and my attempt to locate records of him in California has been unsuccessful.
 In 1849 California was a dangerous place due to the prevalence of vigilante justice and rampant illness, especially cholera.
 The cholera was exacerbated by hastily built living quarters along rivers.
 So eager were many of the early prospectors to find gold that time was not taken to build latrines.
-If I had to speculate on a likely death for Duncan, it would probably be cholera.
+However, one bit of information from Duncan McLaurin’s “Account Current with Ward Isabel Patterson,” reveals that Calhoun did survive to send his cousin Isabella in April of 1854 18 Dwt. of gold from California.
+It was worth $11.70.
+Duncan McLaurin was guardian for his sister Isabella, who was coping with a mental illness.
+Calhoun was probably aware of this and his gift was an act of love.

 Duncan Calhoun’s Family